Kenneth Murdock: Three mob hits

-On July 23, 1997, he shot Carmen Barillaro, the right-hand man of Papalia and a previously convicted drug trafficker, with a 9mm handgun after making the comment, "This is a message from Pat".
+On July 23, 1997, Murdock shot Carmen Barillaro, the right-hand man of Papalia and a previously convicted drug trafficker, with a 9mm handgun after making the comment, "This is a message from Pat".
 The murder occurred in Barillaro's Niagara Falls home after the victim's wife and children had left.
 Murdock said that Angelo Musitano was waiting in the vehicle outside during this time.
 The two then left the scene.
 The motive for the "hit" was self-protection.
 Pat was convinced that Barillaro would target him in retribution for the Papalia killing, so he and Murdock acted first.
 Murdock later testified that the Musitano brothers had ordered him to kill four men.
 Besides for Papalia and Barillaro, the Musitano brothers also wanted him to kill Mario Parente, the president of the Outlaws' Hamilton chapter and Ion Croitoru, the professional wrestler who served as the president of the Satan's Choice Hamilton chapter.
 On 20 August 1997, Murdock knocked on the door of Croitoru's house to tell him "John, I've been sent here to kill you.
 But I'm not going to do it".
 Croitoru was left speechless for a moment before thanking Murdock.
 Unknown to the Musitano brothers, Murdock was a friend of Croitoru and could not bring himself to kill him.
-Murdock apparently never made an attempt against Parente, who is still alive.
+Murdock apparently never made an attempt against Parente.

 According to Murdock, the Musitano brothers had also been fed up with being a satellite (crew) of the Buffalo crime family and having to pay tribute money to the family.
 Murdock also claimed that he was waiting for Pat Musitano to approve the murders of four Luppino crime family members Natale Luppino and Vincenzo Luppino (the two sons of Giacomo Luppino) and Domenic Violi and Giuseppe Violi (the two sons of Paolo Violi).
 In a later interview with journalist Peter Edwards, Murdock claimed that Pat Musitano actually "ordered" him to enter a coffee house with a machine gun to shoot all of the leaders of the Luppino-Violi group.
 Musitano's goal was to become the "godfather" in the Hamilton area, according to Murdock, who said that he did not refuse but never did proceed with the plan.

 Also revealed by Murdock was that Pat Musitano had discussed with Montreal mob boss Vito Rizzuto and Gaetano Panepinto about Rizzuto investing in Ontario.
 Eventually, the Canadian intelligence agencies were convinced that the Musitano brothers did not act alone in the murders of Johnny Papalia and Carmen Barillaro.

-In an interview, Murdock revealed cocaine helped him cope with job stress, but consoles himself with thoughts of the half-dozen killings he was ordered to do, but did not go through with such as sparing professional wrestler and Satan's Choice biker gang member Ion Croitoru and key members of the Luppino crime family.
+In an interview, Murdock revealed cocaine helped him cope with job stress, but consoled himself with thoughts of the half-dozen killings he was ordered to do but did not carry out.